MetaAshley/artifactory_ssh_proxy/README.md

     [areese@dinnercare]$

-## Misc notes.
+## Miscellaneous Notes

-The sshd proxy embeds jetty to allow custom functionality.
+The sshd proxy embeds Jetty to allow custom functionality.
 If you have a vip that performs status checks over http, you can use jetty to communicate back to the vip.

-To switch on the vip mode in jetty use the parameter '-s vip'.
+To switch on the vip mode in Jetty use the parameter '-s vip'.
 This will serve the resources in the configured webapp directory.
 To deploy the artifactory.war, use '-s artifactory'.
 To do both, use '-s both'.
 If this flag is not supplied, it defaults to '-s artifactory'.

 If you are running multiple instances of the proxy behind a vip, you'll want to ensure that the host keys